By John Yeoh, Research Director/Americas, Cloud Security Alliance

 - Automatable Recovery – The ability to perform automated recovery back to a known boot-time state upon detection of corrupted firmware (after initial boot).

 With the increasing level of sophistication of attackers and nation state threat mitigations, we think it’s critical to build a new, more secure generation of servers.
 The hardware/firmware industry must do a better job of building firmware with high code-quality and minimal potential for vulnerabilities at the firmware level.
-It’s vital that supply chain security can be verified every step along the way from component to system to solution The CISC’s opinion is that these requirements can be met without cloud vendors having to design and build specialized hardware but rather through standardized commodity hardware.
+It’s vital that supply chain security can be verified every step along the way from component to system to solution The CSIS’s opinion is that these requirements can be met without cloud vendors having to design and build specialized hardware but rather through standardized commodity hardware.

 We hope you will find this informative and that it will lead to further discussions within your own organization about the challenges involved in the future of cloud security.